keithasaurus/koda/README.md

 ## Result

 `Result` provides a means of representing whether a computation succeeded or failed.
 To represent success, we can use `OK`;
 for failures we can use `Err`.
-Compared to `Maybe`, `Result` is perhaps most useful in that the "failure" case also returns, whereas `Nothing` contains no data.
+Compared to `Maybe`, `Result` is perhaps most useful in that the "failure" case also returns data, whereas `Nothing` contains no data.

 ```python3